 Clariant reports quarterly profit miss as Iran war hits demand, drives up costs

-Clariant's First Quarter Financial Performance and Impact of Middle East Conflict
+Clariant's Financial Performance Impacted by Middle East Conflict

 Quarterly Earnings Overview

-Adjusted for exceptional items, earnings before interest, taxes, depreciation and amortisation (EBITDA) fell 16% to 160.2 million Swiss francs ($205.44 million) in the quarter, slightly below analysts' forecast of 162 million francs in a poll provided on the company's website.
+Adjusted for exceptional items, earnings before interest, taxes, depreciation and amortisation fell 16% to 160.2 million Swiss francs ($205.4 million), slightly below analysts' forecast of 162 million francs in a poll provided on Clariant's website.

 "The Middle East conflict is mainly impacting our Catalysts customers in the Middle East and Asia, with sales now expected to be below the prior year," CEO Conrad Keijzer said in a press release.

-The U.S.-Israeli war with Iran has disrupted fuel and feedstock markets, pushing up costs for the energy-intensive chemicals sector.
+The U.S.-Israeli war with Iran has disrupted fuel and feedstock markets, pushing up costs for the energy-intensive chemicals sector, widely seen to be among those most exposed to the conflict.

 ($1 = 0.7798 Swiss francs)